dejan/auto_html/README.md

 ## Example usage

+Transforming string with text and URLs is done with *auto_html* method:

+    inlcude AutoHtml

+    auto_html('Hey!
+Checkout out: http://vukajlija.com') { simple_format; link(:target => 'blank') }
+    => "<p>Hey!
+Checkout out: <a href='http://vukajlija.com' target='blank'>http://vukajlija.com</a></p>"

+You'll probably have user input stored in model, so it's a good place to automate and even store this conversion for performance reason.
+This is done with *auto_html_for* method.
 Let's say you have model Comment with attribute body.
-Create another column in table Comments called body_html (this is optional, but recommended for performance reasons).
+Create another column in table Comments called body_html (again, this is optional but recommended for performance reasons).
 Now have something like this:

     class Comment < ActiveRecord::Base
       auto_html_for :body do